pklostos/FinalProject2015/Process diary.md

 ##Process Diary

 #Week 01 - 2/24 - The idea came as result of 3 communities and 3 examples.
 I wanted to build a model that did not prescribe to gallery or curatorial conventions.
-These were:

 * Links for this week: